gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 Industry Software Reliability Association (MISRA) aimed at ensuring safer and more reliable software systems in the automotive industry.
 A reference to this specification is mentioned in the [references][references.md].

+## The latest and greatest?

+Programming langauges and libraries evolve over time.
+New features are added, some are deprecated.
+It is quite important to keep track of the evolution of the programming languages you use.
+New features are typically added to make your code more robust, or easier to read or write.

+Similarly, features are deprecated for a reason, usually because they were a Bad Idea(tm), or they can and should be replaced by new ones.

+In general, it is a good idea to keep up, i.e., start using new features, and especially replace code that is marked as deprecated by your compiler or interpreter.

+However, don't go over the top.
+If you use the very latest language features, e.g., the most recent version of Python, latest and greatest C++ standard you should bear in mind that you may cause problems for users of your application or library.
+It is quite possible that they use systems on which the latest compilers, interpreters and libraries are not available yet, sometimes for very good reasons.

+With software deployment in mind, you should try to strike a healthty balance between innovation and pragmatism.
+Maybe it is wiser not to use the latest and greatest feature just yet, but to leave it for the next release?

 ## Copy/paste is evil